I am a massage therapist with 15 years of experience. I am especially interested in crystals, energy healing, numerology, and wellness.

 Sleep aid against bad dreams

-As an essential oil used to spray linens or pillow or as a room spray to aid sleep and bad dreams
+As an essential oil used to spray linens or pillows, or as a room spray to aid sleep and prevent bad dreams.

 Used as a floor wash or in sachets